zephyrproject-rtos/zephyr/samples/drivers/mbox_data/README.rst

 This sample demonstrates how to use the :ref:`MBOX API <mbox_api>` in data transfer mode.
 It can be used only with mbox driver which supports data transfer mode.

-Sample will ping-pong 4 bytes of data between two cores via two mbox channels.
+Sample will ping-pong up to 4 bytes of data between two cores via two mbox channels.
 After each core receives data, it increments it by one and sends it back to other core.

 Building and Running